SAP/open-ux-tools/packages/deploy-config-generator-shared/README.md

-# @sap-ux/fiori-generator-shared
+# @sap-ux/deploy-config-generator-shared

 Commonly used shared functionality to support the deployment configuration generators.
-Add functionality that may be used by multiple generator modules.
+Add functionality that may be used by multiple deployment configuration generator modules.

 ## License